getify/Functional-Light-JS/ch1.md

 FP (at least, without all the terminology weighing it down) is one of the most effective tools for crafting readable code. *That* is why it's so important.

-## Readability Curve
+## Readability

 Readability is not a binary characteristic.
-It's a human factor in our relationship to code.
+It's a largely subjective human factor describing our relationship to code.
 And it will naturally vary over time as our skills and understanding evolve.
 I have experienced effects similar to the following figure, and anecdotally many others I've talked to have as well.

 <p align="center">
 	<img src="fig17.png" width="600">
 </p>

-You, dear reader, may just find yourself experiencing this curve as you work through the book.
+You may just find yourself experiencing similar effects as you work through the book.
 But take heart; if you stick this out, the curve comes back up!

-We'll explore this more in the next chapter, but imperative code is the code you probably already write, like `if` statements and `for`-loops.
-It's focused on precisely instructing the computer *how* to do something.
-Declarative code, and moreover the kind of code we'll be striving to learn to write that adheres to FP principles, is code that's more focused on describing the *what* outcome.
+*Imperative* describes the code most of us probably already write naturally; it's focused on precisely instructing the computer *how* to do something.
+Declarative code -- the kind we'll be learning to write, which adheres to FP principles -- is code that's more focused on describing the *what* outcome.

+Let's revisit the two code snippets earlier in this chapter.

+The first snippet is imperative, focused almost entirely on *how* to do the tasks; it's littered with `if` statements, `for` loops, temporary variables, reassignments, value mutations, function calls with side effects, and implicit data flow between functions.
+You certainly *can* trace through its logic to see how the numbers flow and change to the end state, but it's not at all clear and straightforward.

+The second snippet is more declarative; it does away with most of those aforementioned imperative techniques.
+Notice there's no explicit conditionals, loops, side effects, reassignments, or mutations; instead, it employs well-known (to the FP world, anyway!) and trustable patterns like filtering, reduction, transducing, and composition.
+The focus shifts from low-level *how* to higher level *what* outcomes.

+Instead of messing with an `if` statement to test a number, we delegate that to a well-known FP utility like `gte(..)` (greater-than-or-equal-to), and then focus on the more important task of combining that filter with another filter and a summation function.

+Moreover, the flow of data through the second program is explicit:

+1. A list of numbers goes into `printMagicNumber(..)`.
+2. One at a time those numbers are processed by `sumOnlyFavorites(..)`, resulting in a single number total of only our favorite kinds of numbers.
+3. That total is converted to a message string with `constructMsg(..)`.
+4. The message string is printed to the console with `console.log(..)`.

-Consider the two code snippets earlier in this chapter: the first one is more imperative and the second one is more declarative.
-I'm claiming that the declarative form is more readable, but you may still feel the opposite, that the initial imperative snippet was easier to understand.
-That's because you're more used to it.
-Once you internalize the benefits of the second snippet's declarative approach, you'll see that it's not just as readable, but more so than the first snippet.
+You may still feel this approach is convoluted, and that the imperative snippet was easier to understand.
+You're much more used to it; familiarity has a profound influence on our judgements of readability.
+By the end of this book, though, you will have internalized the benefits of the second snippet's declarative approach, and that familiarity will spring its readability to life.

-I understand asking you to believe that at this point is a leap of faith.
-But hang in there!
+I know asking you to believe that at this point is a leap of faith.

-Let me share a painful fact, one that I've been trying to swallow the whole time I've worked on this book: it often takes a lot more effort, and sometimes more code, to improve the readability of your code and to minimize or eliminate most of the places where you might write bugs.
+It takes a lot more effort, and sometimes more code, to improve its readability as I'm suggesting, and to minimize or eliminate many of the mistakes that lead to bugs.
+Quite honestly, when I started writing this book, I could never have written (or even fully understood!) that second snippet.
+As I'm now further along on my journey of learning, it's more natural and comfortable.

-If you're hoping that your FP code refactoring will quickly make your code more graceful, elegant, clever, resiliant, and concise -- that it will come easy in the short term -- that's just not a realistic expectation, at least not at first.
+If you're hoping that FP refactoring, like a magic silver bullet, will quickly transform your code to be more graceful, elegant, clever, resiliant, and concise -- that it will come easy in the short term -- unfortunately that's just not a realistic expectation.

 FP is a very different way of thinking about how code should be structured, to make the flow of data much more obvious and to help your reader follow your thinking.
-This effort is eminently worthwhile, but it can be an arduous journey, and the code you end up with will not seem more readable until you've spent a lot more time conditioning yourself to FP.
+It will take time.
+This effort is eminently worthwhile, but it can be an arduous journey.

-Also, my experience has been that it sometimes takes multiple attempts at refactoring a snippet of imperative code into more declarative FP, before I end up with something that's clear enough for me to understand.
-For me, writing FP is more like a slow process than a quick binary flip from one paradigm to another.
+It still often takes me multiple attempts at refactoring a snippet of imperative code into more declarative FP, before I end up with something that's clear enough for me to understand later.
+I've found converting to FP is a slow iterative process rather than a quick binary flip from one paradigm to another.

-I also apply the "teach it later" test to every piece of FP code I write.
-I write it, then leave the code alone for a few hours or a day, then come back and try to read it with fresh eyes, and pretend as if I would teach or explain it to someone else.
-Usually, it's confusing as hell the first few passes, so I tweak it and repeat.
+I also apply the "teach it later" test to every piece of code I write.
+After I've written a piece of code, I leave it alone for a few hours or days, then come back and try to read it with fresh eyes, and pretend as if I need to teach or explain it to someone else.
+Usually, it's jumbled and confusing the first few passes, so I tweak it and repeat!

-Functional programming has not, for me, been like a single elegant brush stroke on an artist's canvas that leaves the audience in awe.
-Rather, it's a painstaking, detailed, sometimes treacherous hack through the weeds of a neglected field.

-But I'm not trying to dampen your spirits.
-I really want you to hack through those weeds.
+I'm not trying to dampen your spirits.
+I really want you to hack through these weeds.
 I am glad I have.
 I can finally start to see the curve bending upward towards more readability.
 The effort has been worth it.
 It will be for you, too.

 ## Perspective

-We're going to approach FP from the ground up -- it seems to me most other FP texts go the opposite direction, top-down -- and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
+We're going to approach FP from the ground up -- it seems to me most other FP texts go the opposite direction: top-down -- and discover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
 But for the most part we'll stay arms length away from most of the intimidating terminology or mathematical notation that can so easily frustrate learners.

 I believe it's less important what you call something and more important that you understand what it is and how it works.
 That's not to say there's no importance to shared terminology -- it undoubtedly eases communication among seasoned professionals.
-But for the learner, I've found it can be somewhat distracting.
+But for the learner, I've found it can be distracting.

-So this book will try to focus more on the base concepts and less on the fancy terminology.
+So this book will try to focus more on the base concepts and less on the fancy fluff.
 That's not to say there won't be terminology; there definitely will be.
-But don't get too wrapped up in the fancier words.
+But don't get too wrapped up in the sophisticated words.
 Wherever necessary, look beyond them to the ideas.

 I call the less formal practice herein "Functional-Light Programming" because I think where the formalism of true FP suffers is that it can be quite overwhelming if you're not already accustomed to formal thought.
 I'm not just guessing; this is my own personal story.
 Even after teaching FP and writing this book, I can still say that the formalism of terms and notation in FP is very, very diffcult for me to process.
 I've tried, and tried, and I can't seem to get through much of it.

 I know many FPers who believe that the formalism itself helps learning.
 But I think there's clearly a cliff where that only becomes true once you reach a certain comfort with the formalism.
 If you happen to already have a math background or even some flavors of CS experience, this may come more naturally to you.
 But some of us don't, and no matter how hard we try, the formalism keeps getting in the way.

-So this book introduces the concepts that I believe FP is built on, but comes at it by giving you a boost to climb up the cliff wall rather than shouting down at you from the top to get you to figure out how to climb as you go.
+So this book introduces the concepts that I believe FP is built on, but comes at it by giving you a boost from below to climb up the cliff wall, rather than shouting down at you from the top to urge you to figure out how to climb as you go.

 ## How To Find Balance